 Through this handbook, employees are given an opportunity to gain insight about County services and County employment, including the County of Riverside's Code of Ethics.
 The standards in this code reflect the Board of Supervisors' expectations that all employees will conduct themselves professionally, honestly, and with utmost integrity, in a manner that reflects positively upon their department and the County as a whole.
 The County of Riverside Code of Ethics, approved by Minute Order by the Board of Supervisors on January 29, 1991, applies to each and every County employee.
-For Code of Ethics click here

-Your department may provide you with a number of department policies that you are expected to understand and follow in addition to Board policies outlined herein.
+Your department may provide you with several department policies that you are expected to understand and follow in addition to Board policies outlined herein.
 If you have questions about any policies or procedures, it is your responsibility to clarify them as soon as possible with your supervisor or manager.
 Employees are expected to understand and comply with all Board and departmental policies.